hyssostech/sketch-thru-plan-sdk-js/samples/session/README.md

 # Session sample

-This sample adds session connection capabilities to the  [Custom Commands](../commands) sample.
+This sample adds session connection capabilities to the  [Scenario](../scenario) sample.

 For Prerequisites, Script references and Configuration, see the [gmaps sample README](../gmaps/README.md).